matiasraisanen/tankbot/README.md

 # TankBot

+**PLEASE NOTE: If you are looking for the exact code used in my [bachelor's thesis](https://www.theseus.fi/handle/10024/155917), see release [v1.0.0](https://github.com/matiasraisanen/tankbot/releases/tag/v1.0.0).
+Code in the master branch is subject to changes over time, and may not reflect the thesis build.**

+---

 Remote controlled tank-robot.
 Supports keyboard, PS3 controller and XBOX 360 controller.
 Can be used via SSH/putty or VNC-connection.

 How it works: Establish a remote connection to Pi, and move the robot using your keyboard (or a game controller).
 WASD moves the tank and arrow keys turn the camera.
 Use [UV4L](https://www.linux-projects.org/uv4l/) to watch a video stream from the robot at http://[raspi-IP]:9090/stream